dgaitsgo/info-vis-volkswagen/README.md

 One authenticates to Okapi through the use of a JSON Web Token, generated as a seed from client credentials.
 The token has to be included in every subsequent request and refreshed every hour.
 With its middleware design, we can define a function in Express to load and check the validity of a token or otherwise request and save a new one.

 ### Product Data
 To avoid CORS conundrums, we created an API to sit on top of the OKAPI.
 All requests from client hit the client's origin and our API makes requests on behalf of the client.
 While this breaks the convenient E-TAGS mechanism OKAPI includes in its headers, we nonetheless set the appropriate cache headers on our end to prevent unnecessary requests.
-Okapi is structured in such a way that it was easy to declaratively duplicate its endpoints.
+OKAPI is structured in such a way that it was easy to declaratively duplicate its endpoints.

 ### Default Configurations
 To reiterate the goal of our project, we convinced an internal auditing tool that would allow stakeholder to discover which vehicles had which data and which did not.
 One key datapoint by which the OKAPI could be audited is WLTP data.